About Us

 Wind (German: Brückenwind) is a non-profit association that primarily aims to serve as an information and exchange platform for volunteers.

-We therefore address everyone who is either involved in volunteer projects and/or who would like to learn more about the topic of international volunteering and take a critical perspective.
-Our goal is to shape volunteer work in the sense of solidarity-based engagement while reflecting on existing power relations.
-In doing so, we would like to draw attention to the numerous pitfalls and exploitative tendencies in many international volunteering structures and raise awareness about tendencies of "voluntourism" and "white saviourism" (see below) and their consequences.
+We are therefore addressing anyone who is either involved in volunteer projects and/or would like to address the issue of power structures within support work.
+Our aim is to organise volunteer work in the spirit of solidarity while reflecting on existing power relations in a way that is effective for all those involved.
+We would like to draw attention to the numerous pitfalls in many volunteer work structures and raise awareness of the dynamics of "white saviourism" and "voluntourism" (see below) and their consequences.

-A bit more in detail - Our approach and our criticism of international volunteer work
+In more detail - Our approach and criticism of volunteering with People on the Move and refugees

 We are convinced that the power imbalance which has developed through centuries of colonisation between colonising (today: Global North) and colonised countries (today: Global South) is reproduced in different ways today, in a post-colonial era.
 We want to take a critical look at the extent to which this is reflected in certain images, relationships of dependency and ideas of superiority that also occur in many international "aid" or "development" projects for volunteers.